WeldSecureDeveloper/WeldSecure-Demo/Static/docs/architecture-overview.md

 ## 4. Feature Modules

-Each feature file should follow this shape:
+Each feature file should follow this shape (or define a similar API inside `WeldModules`):

 `js
 (function () {